Salix interest-free funding is available for public sector street lighting projects. Applications are open.

 - Fund projects which span several financial years.

-Since 2008 Salix has committed funding of over £47.4 million to street lighting projects, working with over 50 local authorities across England.
+Since 2008 Salix has financed over £75.5 million to street lighting projects, working with 57 local authorities across England.
 In 2011 the first LED project was committed by Gloucestershire County Council through its Salix recycling fund.

 Salix recommends that clients ensure they are familiar with the relevant regulations and standards when planning a street lighting project.
 Salix recommends that clients access resources from independent bodies such as The Institution of Engineering and Technology (IET) and the Institute of Lighting Professionals (ILP) for further guidance and technical support, including ensuring clients are familiar with the relevant British and/or European standards for street lighting.